These Easy Seasoned Roasted Potatoes have big flavor thanks to the yummy combination of seasonings. Perfectly crispy and simple too!

 Slicing your potatoes around 1/2 inch thick and 1 to 1 1/4 inches in diameter is perfect.
 If you cut them too small they’ll cook too quickly and you’ll end up with overcooked pieces.

-Your potatoes must be spread in a single layer.
+• Your potatoes must be spread in a single layer.
 If they’re piled on top of each other the ones on the top won’t get crispy.
 This makes it especially important to use a large enough pan to accommodate everything!

-Really coat the outside of the potato pieces in seasoning.
-The best way to do this is to toss the sliced potatoes in a bowl with olive oil and all the seasonings.
+• Really coat the outside of the potato pieces in seasoning.
+The best way to do this is to toss the sliced potatoes in a large bowl with oil and all the seasonings.
 Use your hands to fully coat your potatoes.
 After roasting you’ll end with up a nice crust that’s so dang good.

 4.60 from 10 votes